rocBLAS programming guide#

 ROCBLAS_CHECK_NUMERICS

-is a bitwise OR of zero or more bit masks as follows:
+is a bitwise OR of zero or more bit masks with the following possible values:

 ROCBLAS_CHECK_NUMERICS = 0

-: is not set, then there is no numerical checkingROCBLAS_CHECK_NUMERICS = 1
+: The variable is not set, so there is no numerical checking.ROCBLAS_CHECK_NUMERICS = 1

-: fully informative message, prints the results of numerical checking whether the input and the output Matrices/Vectors have NaN/zero/infinity/denormal values to the consoleROCBLAS_CHECK_NUMERICS = 2
+: Prints a fully informative message to the console.
+Indicates whether the input and the output Matrices/Vectors have a NaN, zero, infinity, or denormal value.ROCBLAS_CHECK_NUMERICS = 2

-: prints result of numerical checking only if the input and the output Matrices/Vectors has a NaN/infinity/denormal valueROCBLAS_CHECK_NUMERICS = 4
+: Prints the result of numerical checking only if the input and the output Matrices/Vectors have a NaN, infinity, or denormal value.ROCBLAS_CHECK_NUMERICS = 4

-status if there is a NaN/infinity/denormal valueROCBLAS_CHECK_NUMERICS = 8
+status if there is a NaN, infinity, or denormal value.ROCBLAS_CHECK_NUMERICS = 8

-: ignore denormal values if there are no NaN/infinity values present
+: Ignores denormal values if there are no NaN or infinity values present.

 ROCBLAS_CHECK_NUMERICS=4 ./rocblas-bench -f gemm -i 1 -j 0